deepak-jacob/hana/README.md

 # hana

-Hana is a full stack React redux app for inventory management.
+Hana is a full stack React redux app for inventory management. - WIP

 #### Stack